franchescaLei/PixelAura/README.md

 # PixelAura

-This is the final project for my Mobile Systems and Technologies class.
+This project was developed as the final requirement for my Mobile Systems and Technologies course.

-PixelAura is kind of like a “we have Twitter at home” type of thing.
-It’s a simple platform mainly for artists who want to share their work or collaborate.
-It supports multiple users at once and lets people post their own art, like and repost others, and even allow free downloads.
-There’s a basic notification system, messaging, following, and customizable profiles.
-It’s not super advanced yet, but it covers all the essentials.

-It uses Firebase Auth for login and signup (with password reset via email), Firestore for database stuff, and Imgur for image uploads.
-Make sure to use a valid email when registering so you can actually reset your password if needed.
-Just note it runs on free Firebase limits, so things like read/write operations and signups are capped under that threshold.

-**NOTE: It is suggested to use the app while your app's theme is light mode because i didnt have time to fix how it looks when its on dark mode.
-Basically, please use light mode on your device while using the app to fully enjoy the design and color scheme**
+PixelAura is a lightweight social platform designed primarily for artists to share their work and collaborate with others.
+The application enables users to create posts, showcase artwork, and engage with the community through likes, reposts, and downloadable content.
+It also includes core social features such as user following, direct messaging, notifications, and customizable user profiles.
+While intentionally scoped as a foundational implementation, the platform demonstrates the essential components of a modern social media application.

+From a technical perspective, the application leverages Firebase services for backend functionality.
+Firebase Authentication is used to handle secure user registration, login, and password reset via email.
+Cloud Firestore serves as the primary database for managing user data, posts, and interactions.
+Image hosting and delivery are handled via Imgur, allowing efficient storage and retrieval of user-uploaded artwork.

+Due to reliance on free-tier cloud services, the application operates within platform-imposed limits (e.g., read/write operations and authentication quotas).
+Users are advised to register with a valid email address to ensure full access to account recovery features.

+Note: The current UI is optimized for light mode.
+For the best visual experience, it is recommended to use the application with your device set to light theme, as dark mode support is not fully implemented in this version.
 ## 📦 Download APK

 [![Download](https://img.shields.io/badge/Download-APK-blue?style=for-the-badge)](https://github.com/franchescaLei/PixelAura/releases/download/v1.0/PixelAura.apk)